Ayatisonkar/jenkins-main/README.md

+Jenkins: Automation Server for CI/CD
-Jenkins is an open-source automation server that facilitates building, testing, and deploying software projects.
-It supports the continuous integration and continuous delivery (CI/CD) principles, helping teams automate various stages of the software development lifecycle.
+Jenkins is an open-source automation server that streamlines building, testing, and deploying software projects.
+It supports Continuous Integration and Continuous Delivery (CI/CD), helping teams automate various stages of the software development lifecycle.

-PURPOSE
+Purpose
-• Compatibility Improvement:
+Compatibility Improvement:
-Jenkins helps in reducing compatibility issues between different software components by implementing measures that will ensure seamless integration and operation of software across different platforms and configurations.
+Jenkins helps minimize compatibility issues between software components by ensuring seamless integration and operation across different platforms and configurations.

-• Automation for Workload Reduction:
+Automation for Workload Reduction:
-Jenkins minimizes manual workload in the testing and deployment processes to streamline repetitive tasks and increase efficiency.
+By automating testing and deployment processes, Jenkins reduces manual workload and increases efficiency in repetitive tasks.

-• Accelerated Software Updates:
+Accelerated Software Updates:
-Jenkins can expedite the delivery of software updates to users, by utilizing continuous integration/continuous deployment (CI/CD) pipelines for faster and more reliable updates.
+Jenkins enables faster and more reliable software updates through CI/CD pipelines, ensuring that updates reach users more quickly.

-• Shared Defect Repository:
+Shared Defect Repository:
-To Enhance collaboration between developers and operations in identifying and resolving defects, Jenkins establish a shared repository accessible to both developers and operations (DevOps) for efficient tracking and resolution of software defects.
+Jenkins facilitates collaboration between development and operations (DevOps) teams with a shared repository to track and resolve software defects efficiently.

-• Early Vulnerability Identification:
+Early Vulnerability Identification:
-Instead of identifying and resolving vulnerabilities after they impact users, Jenkins takes security measures and conduct regular security audits to proactively identify and address vulnerabilities in the software development life cycle.
+Jenkins proactively identifies and addresses vulnerabilities with regular security audits during the software development lifecycle, helping prevent issues before they impact users.

-• Minimum Specification required
+Minimum Specifications Required
+Hardware Requirements
-Minimum hardware requirements:
+Minimum Hardware:

-• 256 MB of RAM
+256 MB of RAM
-• 1 GB of drive space (although 10 GB is a recommended minimum if running Jenkins as a Docker container) Recommended hardware configuration for a small team:
+1 GB of drive space (10 GB recommended if running Jenkins in a Docker container) Recommended for Small Teams:

-• 4 GB+ of RAM
+4 GB+ of RAM
-• 50 GB+ of drive space
+50 GB+ of drive space
-Software requirements:
+Software Requirements
-• Java new version installed.
+Java: Latest version installed
-• Web browser: see the Web Browser Compatibility page
+Web Browser: Refer to the Web Browser Compatibility page for details on compatible browsers

 • For Windows operating system: Windows Support Policy
 • For Linux operating system: Linux Support Policy